-I smacked her arm and gave her stern eyes for practically giving me away.
+I smacked her arm and gave her stern eyes for almost giving me away.

 “Don’t get all fussy.
-They don’t know what we are talking about.
-That’s Charlie.
-He’s Mike’s good friend, possibly his best friend.
-Why?”
+They don’t know what we are talking about.”

 “Oooh, right.
 Well, he’s a jock and is into sports and all that.
 I’m not really sure he’s your type, Mad.”

 This time, I was the one to look back at the two guys who were now walking our way.
 When his gorgeous eyes locked onto mine, panic surged through my body, and I darted out the door, up the stairs to the outside foyer, and rested my back against the building to collect my thoughts.